-The TV Christmas adverts for 2018 are coming thick and fast and, yet again, more and more brands are releasing their festive offerings in a bid to become the most talked about ad of the season.
+The TV Christmas adverts for 2018 are coming thick and fast!
+Yet again, more and more brands are releasing their festive offerings in a bid to become the most talked about ad of the season.

 As crusaders of the now ‘customary’ Christmas TV campaign, the annual John Lewis advert is of course the most eagerly awaited (although I would personally argue that the airing of Coca-Cola’s ‘holidays are coming’ advert is the key marker that Christmas is well and truly on the horizon!)